Size: 8″ x 17″

 This work, Blackbird, made in oils in 2003, combines Mary Fedden’s love of a bright and vibrant still life, with the recurring themes of fruit and birds, in this case a male blackbird.

 MARY FEDDEN.
 BLACKBIRD.
+SOLD.
 Sorry, this painting is sold.